 Since its creation, the Plaza Mayor has been the center of festivities, bull fights, royal coronations and executions.
 These would be attended by as many as fifty thousand spectators.
 It is still used today for public celebrations.

 At the center of the square is a bronze statue of King Philips III, constructed in 1616 by the Italian sculptors Giovanni de Bologna and his apprentice Pietro Tacca.
-In 1848 it was moved from the Casa de Campo to the Plaza Mayor.
-Around the same time, the plaza was redesigned with gardens, but those were removed
+In 1848, it was moved from the Casa de Campo to the Plaza Mayor.
+Around the same time, the plaza was redesigned with gardens, but those were removed in 1936.

 Casa de la Panaderia